 Note : the 1% exposure to a single borrower referred to in Principle 2 above will only be maintained over the course of your arrangement with us where you have selected the re-invest function.

 If we think it‘s reasonable to do so, we may allow a loan customer to change the monthly repayment date, which may result in a short extension of the loan.

 If a loan is repaid early, in whole or in part, we‘ll allocate all repaid funds to the contributing investors on a pro-rata basis.

 We apply a loan servicing fee to each loan agreement that you invest in, which is deducted directly from each borrower repayment before the principal and interest is passed on to investors.
 The cost of the loan servicing fee may vary between investment products.

 The loan servicing fee is a monthly fee applied to a loan agreement (so paid by the borrower), calculated using Zopa‘s servicing rate under the loan agreement to cover the cost of administering loan agreements and any other costs we have agreed with the borrower.

-As described in Principle 14 below, in certain limited circumstances we may appoint a back up servicer.
-Our back up servicer may charge an additional fee per loan to cover the back-up servicer’s costs.
-We would only expect them to do this where the existing level of loan servicing fees risks jeopardises their ability to continue loan servicing (and as a result, investors’ ability to receive repayments).
+As described in Principle 14 below, if we implement our wind-down plan we may charge an additional fee per loan to cover our or the back-up servicer’s costs.
+We would only expect this to happen where the existing level of loan servicing fees risks jeopardises our or the back-up servicer’s ability to continue loan servicing (and as a result, investors’ ability to receive repayments).
 In the general course of our business the current loan servicing fees we collect more than cover the cost of servicing loans.
 Any additional fees will be deducted from borrower repayments by Zopa or the back-up servicer in the same way as the loan servicing fee above.